mapsforge/mapsforge/docs/Rendertheme.md

 ## Introduction

 A render-theme is an XML file which contains rules and rendering instructions.
 Such files can be used to customize the visual style of the rendered map.
 The mapsforge-map library comes with a built-in render-theme file similar to the [Osmarender](http://wiki.openstreetmap.org/wiki/Osmarender) style.
 More internal render-themes will be added in the future.
-External render-theme files are also supported and can be activated via the `MapView.setRenderTheme(File)` method at runtime.
+External render-theme files are also supported and can be activated via the `tileRendererLayer.setXmlRenderTheme(new ExternalRenderTheme(File))` method at runtime.

 Here is an example of a simple render-theme with a few different rules and rendering instructions: